andrewktan/pareto_dib/README.md

 ## Installation

-A stable release can be found on the Python Package Index (PyPI) and can be installed with `pip install pareto_dib`.
+Download the latest release and install by running `python setup.py install`.

 ## Usage